edbentley/replay/website/docs/textures.md

 Textures share the same [common props as Sprites](sprites.md#common-props), except for `id` which isn't required.
 Textures also accept a `testId` prop which is used by [Replay Test](test.md).

+## Array Textures

+Using Array Textures (e.g. `t.rectangleArray`) enables batch rendering for improved performance.
+The elements in the `props` arrays share the same [common props as other Textures](#common-props) except for the `mask` prop, which is set once outside of the array.

 ## Circle

 #### Example